anetacamo/anetacamo.github.io/cv.md

 <div class="circle"><a href="http://anetacamo.github.io/movie-search" target="_blank"><img src="/images/movie-search.png" alt="a camera illustration"></a></div>
 ## <a href="http://anetacamo.github.io/movie-search" target="_blank">Movie Search</a>
 <p style="margin-top: 8px; margin-bottom: 12px;">
 A simple page coded in React for our small movie club.
 You can search through the online database of movies and display their info, save them as liked or seen into the local browser storage.
+And add director manually.
 Later I'd like to implement way to generate the posters and save them somewhere more permanent.</p>
 <div class="tags"><li>React</li></div>
 <a href="https://github.io/anetacamo/movie-search"><p>git repo</p></a>
 </div>

 <div class="box" markdown="1">
 <div class="circle"><a href="http://anetacamo.github.io/movie-search" target="_blank"><img src="/images/movie-search.png" alt="a camera illustration"></a></div>
-## <a href="http://anetacamo.github.io/movie-search" target="_blank">Movie Search</a>
+## <a href="http://anetacamo.github.io/movie-search" target="_blank">Adjustable grid</a>
 <p style="margin-top: 8px; margin-bottom: 12px;">
-A simple page coded in React where you can search through the online database of movies and display their info, save them as liked or seen into the local browser storage.</p>
+I have been liking designs with the oldschool grids so I thought it would be fun to build my own template and see live how it would look with the items inside.
+Later Id like to build this into my own webshop</p>
 <div class="tags"><li>React</li></div>
 </div>